Dave Roberts (third baseman): 1975: The Ivie experiment

 In 1975, Roberts found himself starting the year back in the minor leagues in Hawaii.
 Veteran Glenn Beckert opened the year as the Padres' third baseman, but lasted just three games.
 Early on, the Padres decided to experiment by putting Mike Ivie—who himself had been the first overall pick by the Padres in the 1970 draft as a catcher—at third base.
 Although Ivie hit decently, his defense was poor, and he wound up splitting time with Ted Kubiak and Héctor Torres.

 Meanwhile, Roberts was having a decent, but not spectacular, season with Hawaii, batting .262 with 12 homers and 71 RBI in 121 games.
 He was given another shot at the majors in late August, and once again he finished the year as the Padres regular third baseman, batting .283 in 33 games down the stretch.

 1976: Back to Hawaii

 After the 1975 season, the Padres traded two pitchers to the Houston Astros for third baseman Doug Rader, who would be their full-time third baseman in 1976.
 Rather than keep him in the majors on the bench, the Padres sent Roberts back down to the minors, where—in a reversal of what they did with Ivie—he was converted to catcher.
-This time, Roberts did not return to the majors, as his offensive numbers in Hawaii slipped to a .249 average with 10 home runs and 53 RBI.
+This time, Roberts did not return to the majors.
+His offensive numbers in Hawaii slipped to a .249 average with 10 home runs and 53 RBI.